 Thursday 24th August at the Wellworthy Sports & Social Club, Dumbarton Road, Wyke Regis, Weymouth, DT4 9BY.

 Friday 25th August at Preston Village Hall, Preston Road, Preston, Weymouth DT3 6BH.

 And there will also be a public meeting on Tuesday 29th August at Weymouth Town Council’s Council Chamber, The New Town Hall, Commercial Road, DT4 8NG, from 6.30pm to 8.30pm.
 The meeting is open to anyone to attend.

 Cllr David Northam, Chair of the Neighbourhood Plan Steering Group, said: “The people who live here feel strongly about our town and we want to ensure Weymouth develops with all our needs in mind.
 We need to be a resilient coastal community with homes and infrastructure for everyone.
 That’s why it’s important that residents take every opportunity to get involved in shaping a Neighbourhood Plan for the town.

 “We want to put planning back into people’s control by having a robust plan that guides developers on where new homes should be built for local people while balancing the conservation of local green spaces that people have told us are so important.
 So, come to one of our events and find out more about what’s involved before the draft plan moves to the next stage; a formal public consultation in the autumn.”

-For more details on Weymouth’s Neighbourhood Plan and all the supporting documents to help with the background to this survey, visit the website.
+For background details on the Neighbourhood Plan and to read the draft document, visit the website.